 How to Turn On or Off Let Windows Keep Me Connected with Cellular Connection in Windows 11

-This setting lets your Windows 11 PC automatically connect to a cellular network when Wi-Fi isn’t available, much like how your smartphone uses its mobile data connection.
+This feature lets your PC automatically connect to a cellular network when Wi-Fi is not available, similar to how your smartphone uses its mobile data.

-To enable this feature, your PC needs a cellular modem and a valid SIM card or eSIM.
-Many business laptops and tablets come equipped with this capability.
+For this to work, your PC needs a cellular modem and a SIM card or eSIM, often found on business laptops and tablets.

 Manage cellular connection settings for Windows 11 by navigating to Network & internet settings, then selecting Cellular.
 To enable automatic connection, toggle “Let Windows keep me connected” to On.
 Turn it Off to manually connect when needed.